YoannaP/yoannap.github.io/content/posts/nc500-post-mortem.md

 **Take the offensive move**

-This is related to playing offensive vs defensive in your life - something I heard on Tim Ferris when he interviewed Chris Sacca (link).
+This is related to playing offensive vs defensive in your life - something I heard on Tim Ferris when he interviewed [Chris Sacca](https://tim.blog/2015/05/30/chris-sacca/)
+.

 The truth is, that I had been working quite intensely and I didn’t feel like doing a 500 mile ride as a holiday, I wanted to chill on the beach.
 I knew it would be super hard, which it was.
 But in the end, if you struggle a little bit, you make yourself a little more resilient and end up in a better spot than before.